Fox Sports Networks: Pay-per-view

 FSN distributed its first pay-per-view event on November 10, 2006, a boxing match in which former heavyweight champion Evander Holyfield defeated Fres Oquendo in a unanimous decision at the Alamodome in San Antonio, Texas.
 The fight was also streamed free of charge on the FoxSports.com website outside the United States.

+FSN also provided pay-per-view coverage of select college football games.
+These were usually early-season games, and would feature either a Big 12 or SEC team against a lesser-known opponent.
+The pay-per-view coverage of SEC games ended upon the launch of the SEC Network in 2014, and most Big 12 schools phased out pay-per-view telecasts around this time as well.
+Oklahoma was the last school to feature select games on pay-per-view, doing so through 2021.

 Americans in Focus

 In February 2008, FSN launched a public service initiative called "Americans in Focus", with the sponsorship support of Farmers Insurance.
-This initiative consists of one-minute vignettes profiling persons of non-Caucasian ethnicity, with segments airing on the FSN networks in February 2008 and 2009 during Black History Month, from September 15 to October 15, 2008, for Hispanic Heritage Month and in March 2009 for Asian Pacific American Heritage Month.
+This initiative consists of one-minute vignettes profiling non-white persons, with segments airing on the FSN networks in February 2008 and 2009 during Black History Month, from September 15 to October 15, 2008, for Hispanic Heritage Month and in March 2009 for Asian Pacific American Heritage Month.
 The Americans in Focus vignettes and the companion sub-site on the Fox Sports website were discontinued in April 2009.